 Compared to the steel, wood, aluminum and glass used for the animals and furniture, Tectonic Toy Insects are made from biodegradable corn oil.
-When a child gets too rough and breaks one, it will decompose much faster than other plastics used commonly for toy construction.
+When someone gets too rough and breaks one, it will decompose much faster than other plastics used commonly for toys.

 Finding a simple solution is often a complex challenge and I find the best solutions are often a balance of two opposing ideas.